PiMaker/pimaker.github.io/_texts/rvc1.md

 I am a big VR enthusiast - I was among the first to even try the original Vive here in Austria, and never looked back since.
 But it was only when a friend invited me into VRChat around August 2020, that I was introduced to the amazing creative-community surrounding that "game"/social platform.

 I can't speak for the visual side that much, though I dearly admire people who can summon 3D models and environments from scratch.
 Luckily, VRChat had recently released [Udon](https://docs.vrchat.com/docs/what-is-udon), which allows world crafters to run custom code within their creations.
-This opens the door to the likes of myself, people who enjoy coding for fun and just want to push the envelope of what can be done.
+This opened the door to the likes of myself, people who enjoy coding for fun and just want to push the envelope of what can be made.

 Udon works super well for anything that doesn't require high performance.
 The built-in visual programming combined with [@MerlinVR's UdonSharp](https://github.com/MerlinVR/UdonSharp) (a C#-to-Udon compiler) are vital for making interactive worlds these days.
 People are using it to create incredible experiences, anything from multiplayer PvP games to petting zoos for ducks and dogs (and sometimes other players) - it is what got me interested in making content for VRChat in the first place.